HolyBlackCat/cpp-tutorials/tooling/articles/configuring_code_completion.md

 Create a new file and save it with the `.cpp` extension (e.g. name it `prog.cpp`).
 You should see `clangd: idle` appear at the bottom-left corner.

 When you start typing, you should see red squiggles for invalid code, and code completion suggestions.

+If you see no squiggles and no suggestions, it means you didn't install something correctly [as was explained above](#installing-clangd).

 ## Useful hotkeys